ssmithm/rxnorm-drug-lists/antihypertensive_drugs/README.md

 # Antihypertensive Drugs

-Last updated:  January 2022
+Last updated:  February 2023

-Current through RxNorm Release: January 3 2022
+Current through RxNorm Release: December 5, 2022

 These SAS datasets contain a curated list of antihypertensive drugs, labeled with therapeutic class.
 They are derived from RxNorm, published by the U.S. National Library of Medicine.
 The lists include currently-prescribable drugs, as well as historical RXCUIs that are obsolete, or have been depricated.
 The NDC list in particular, is optimized for use with the PCORnet common data model, which specifies use of 11-digit NDC numbers.
 NDC numbers of other lengths are not included, even though they may be specified in RxNorm datasets.